Why Friendships Fail After Divorce

-Many clueless husbands play out this victim role claiming they were “blindsighted” and had “no idea” she was so unhappy.
-This is something else I’ve seen play out over and over again.
-Including between my own parents and their friends.
+Many clueless husbands play out this victim role claiming they were “blindsighted” and had “no idea” she was so unhappy, after ignoring her unhappiness for so long.

 Luckily, mom managed to retain most of her friendships, and so did dad, when the dust finally settled.